-This Application Note provides an overview of the ATM (Asynchronous Transfer Mode) link and its effect on performance when used with Data Replication Manager (DRM).
+This Application Note provides an overview of the ATM (Asynchronous Transfer Mode) link and its effect on performance when used with the Data Replication Manager (DRM).
 The DRM is a storage-based data replication and workload migration solution that copies data online and in real time to remote locations via an extended Storage Area Network (SAN).
 The ATM link has not been qualified for configurations other than Data Replication Manager.
-This document supports these configurations:
+This document supports the following configurations:

-- Data Replication Manager configurations of up to two storage systems with up to four servers (four at the local site and four at the remote site). - Open System Gateway revision level 2.2.1 and earlier. - Fibre Channel switch version 2.1.7 or higher
+- Data Replication Manager configurations with combinations of up to 4 storage systems and up to 12 servers (per local and remote sites). - Any combination of storage systems and servers, up to the maximum amounts described above.
+Configuration cannot exceed the total amount of ports on a Fibre Channel switch. - Non-cascaded Fibre Channel switches on the local or remote sites. - Open System Gateway revision level 2.2.5. - Fibre Channel switch version 2.1.7 or higher.

 For complete details on Data Replication Manager, refer to the Compaq SANworks Data Replication Manager HSG80 ACS Version 8.5P Operations Guide for the appropriate platform.
 This Application Note contains the following sections:

-■ Introduction to DRM with ATM Transport
+- Introduction to DRM with ATM Transport

-Fibre-Channel-to-ATM Gateway
+- □ Fibre-Channel-to-ATM Gateway

-Open Systems Gateway Interface
+- Open Systems Gateway Interface

-ΑT M Link Topologies
+- ATM Link Topologies

-Dual Links
+- Dual Links

-Shared Virtual Channel Links
+- Shared Virtual Channel Links

-Fractional Virtual Channel Links
+- Fractional Virtual Channel Links

-ATM Inverse Multiplexing
+- □ ATM Inverse Multiplexing

-Encryption
+- □ Encryption

-Ca se Study
+- Case Study

-Example Criteria
+- □ Example Criteria

-DRM Requirements
+- DRM Requirements

-Obtaining Best Performance
+- Obtaining Best Performance

-Ins stallation and Configuration
+- Installation and Configuration

-Fibre Channel Switch Setup
+- □ Fibre Channel Switch Setup

-Service Kit
+- □ Service Kit

-Open Systems Gateway Setup
+- Open Systems Gateway Setup

-Site Readiness Checklist

-Modifying VPI, VCI, QoS, and PCR Values

-Modifying ActiveVciBits Values

-We ebsites
+- Websites

-Compaq
+- Compaq

-ATM Forum
+- ATM Forum

-Di sclaimer

-Gl ossary
+- Disclaimer

+- Glossary